Disambiguation of Emotion Annotations by Contextualizing Events in Plausible Narratives: Introduction

 \section{Introduction}

+When interpreting event descriptions, ambiguity in emotion analysis can arise for various reasons.
+Studies have attempted to explain low inter-annotator agreement by differences in demographics among annotators, which can contribute to varied interpretations in subjective tasks \citep[i.a.]{Wan_Kim_Kang_2023,mieleszczenko2023capturing,plaza-del-arco-etal-2024-emotion,sun-etal-2025-sociodemographic}.
+Factors such as age, cultural background, and personal experiences may influence the interpretation of emotion responses to an event.

-In analyzing event descriptions, subtle variations in context can significantly influence emotion responses.
-For instance, given the following text from the dataset we present in this paper\footnote{We provide our annotated dataset and code on \url{https://www.uni-bamberg.de/en/nlproc/resources/emotional-backstories/}.}: ``The loudspeaker suddenly malfunctioned and went silent.'', a prevalent interpretation may be that this event causes surprise.
+However, what has received no attention so far is the impact of variations in the textual context of event descriptions, which can also significantly shape emotion interpretations and responses.
+For instance, given the following text from the dataset\footnote{We provide our annotated dataset and code on \url{https://www.uni-bamberg.de/en/nlproc/resources/emotional-backstories/}.} we present in this paper: \textit{``The loudspeaker suddenly malfunctioned and went silent.''}, a prevalent interpretation may be that this event causes surprise.
 However, the context of the event may change the distribution of possibly experienced emotions as shown in \Cref{tab:examples}.
 In the case of guilt, the added narrative establishes a profound sense of personal responsibility and the anticipated negative consequences of actions, which are then triggered by the event.
 Relief emerges from including a backstory that portrays a situation initially fraught with anxiety and possibly negative consequence beyond one's control, suggesting that these are resolved by the event.
 Fear is framed by a narrative that expresses the unpredictability of a challenging circumstance, emphasizing a sense of uncertainty and the immense effort required to navigate the unknown, reinforcing an unpleasant loss of control based on the event.
 Lastly, pride is evoked by incorporating a backstory that highlights proactive efforts and successful task management, illustrating how these accomplishments will be recognized by others as a result of the event.
-These examples demonstrate that backstories elicit cognitive appraisals for each response, which lead to emotion interpretation differences.
+These examples demonstrate that backstories elicit cognitive appraisals for each response, which lead to emotion interpretation differences in the event.
+We assume that readers of ambiguous events similarly fill this context based on their world knowledge.